Renater/SIPMediaGW/manager/README.md

 `db/org_units.sample.sql` shows how calls are attached to organisational units;
 the real rules belong to the deployment, not to this repository.

+The files in `db/apply_order.txt` are replayable: `IF NOT EXISTS`, `OR REPLACE`, `ADD COLUMN IF NOT EXISTS`, no `BEGIN`; `migrate.sh` runs them all in one transaction, on a fresh database and on a deployed one alike.
+The `drop_*.sql` files are one-off removals listed at the foot of `apply_order.txt`: run each once, by hand, on a database that predates it.

 ## What is counted where

 Usage and Quality count **user calls**: recording and streaming sessions